sm2828/sample-collab/README.md

-I'm a software developer currently looking for internships and entry-level positions.
+I'm a software developer currently looking for an internship or entry-level position.

 ## Most Used Languages